 All air travelers

-The form requires your personal information, a scan of your passport, and a passport photo.
-It replaces the paper forms that were filled out on the airplane.
+The form asks for your personal information, a scan of your passport, and a passport-sized photo.
+It replaces the paper forms that were filled out on board the plane.
 Land entries (borders with Vietnam or Thailand) are not affected — paper forms are still used there.

 To do before the flight

-Fill out the form on arrival.gov.kh or via the official app (iOS / Android) within the 7 days leading up to your arrival.
+Fill out the form at arrival.gov.kh or via the official app (iOS / Android) within 7 days before your arrival.
 It’s free and takes less than 10 minutes.

 Extending your visa in Cambodia

 If you wish to stay longer, it is possible to extend your visa without leaving the country.
-The extension is done through authorized visa agencies, which can be easily found in Phnom Penh (BKK1 area) and Siem Reap.
+The extension is done through licensed visa agencies, which can be easily found in Phnom Penh (BKK1 district) and Siem Reap.

 The other option is a "visa run": briefly exit to a neighboring country (Thailand, Vietnam, or Laos) and return with a new visa on arrival.
 This practice is legal but increasingly regulated — some border posts limit the number of consecutive visa runs.